anaghasethuraman01/ExpenseTrackerApp/README.md

 Take Home Assignment

 ### Steps to run the application
+Kindly Note : The Application has a login Page and the credentials are Username : Admin, password : Admin
 #### Front End

 1. Clone the repository's front end folder "Frontend" into any machine having node.js installed on it.